 IT Specialist, PG Training

-Born at an early age, I have a degree and a PhD in physics from Imperial College.
-After postdoctoral work in Oxford and Birmingham, I worked at the JET Joint Undertaking for a few years before we moved north.
-I have been in Durham for a while now, starting on high performance computing and them moving into IT training.
+David holds a degree and a PhD in physics from Imperial College.
+After postdoctoral work in Oxford and Birmingham, David worked at the Joint European Torus Joint for several years before moving north.
+I have been in Durham for several years, starting on high performance computing and them moving into IT training.

 - Email: email@example.com